TrayserCassa/DiscordHandler/README.md

 You find Webhooks options in the channel settings.
 Create a new Webhook and copy the __Webhook url__.
 Note: Do NOT give this URL out to the public like me in previous commits.
 (I changed it :P )

+You can test the logging class by using the test.py file.
+If u want to know, how to send messages via POST and [requests](http://docs.python-requests.org/en/master/).
+Look up into send_discord.py file.

 ## Exampel:
 ```python